KadlagV-05/Image-Resizing-Using-S3-SNS-Lambda/README.md

 <img width="1791" alt="2" src="https://github.com/KadlagV-05/Image-Resizing-Using-S3-SNS-Lambda/assets/118795133/d2d1ad44-6356-44c3-8ae6-fcc401361338">

-3. As you can see above , I created two buckets one is Source bucket and another one is Destination bucket.
+3. As you can see above , I have created two buckets one is Source bucket and another one is Destination bucket.

 ### Step 2 :
 ### Creating the SNS Notification :